English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 VOCABULARY for Today's Podcast

-- The form of the verb, such as simple past tense, simple present tense, present continuous tense, present perfect tense, present perfect continuous tense, and so on.
+verb tense - The form of the verb, such as simple past tense, simple present tense, present continuous tense, present perfect tense, present perfect continuous tense, and so on

-- In English, indicating the past, the present, and/or the future.
+time reference - In English, the time reference indicates the past, the present, and/or the future.
 For example, the "present continuous tense" may actually refer to a future time.

 I'm Going